Here are 34 major money don’ts — straight from the expert.

 Even worse, by taking part of your retirement savings out of commission even temporarily, you'll lose out on significant earnings if markets rise.

 "Debt is bondage,” Orman tells CNBC.
 "You will never, ever, ever have financial freedom if you have debt."

 Still, she points out that not all debt is the same.

 Mortgages and student loans can be considered "good debt," because home loans usually have fairly low interest rates and your degree is an investment that should generate a higher income over time.

 However, credit cards have much higher interest rates.
 The longer you put off paying down your credit balances, the more money you lose.
 You can easily wind up paying for your purchases three or four times over.
 It's not easy getting out of this kind of debt, but with certain solutions, such as debt consolidation, it's possible.

 Now, if you’ve already got credit-card debt, it’s important to get out from under those hefty interest rates.
-Consolidating to a lower-interest personal loan will help you save and pay off your debt faster, so consider using Credible to compare prequalified offers to help pay your bill this month.
+Consolidating to a lower-interest personal loan could help you save and pay off your debt faster.

 9. Don't spend to impress others